No. 1 Houston in AAC tourney final again, but Sasser's hurt

 No. 1 Houston in AAC tourney final again, but Sasser’s hurt

+Houston (31-2), which led throughout, was up by eight when Sasser got hurt and expanded that to 15 by halftime.

+Sampson said Sasser would be re-evaluated, but indicated that the senior guard might not play when the two-time reigning regular-season champion Cougars try to win their third consecutive AAC tournament title against Memphis on Sunday.

+“I would probably err on the side of holding him out because of how important next week is,” Sampson said.
+“But the most important thing is Marcus … his healthy going forward is the most important thing here.”

-Sasser was dribbling between the conference logo and the 3-point line when his right foot appeared to slip, throwing him off-balance before his left foot slipped as well, sending him into an awkward split.
+After 30 points for the Cougars on Friday, Sasser had four points in nine minutes against Cincinnati before the non-contact injury.
+He was dribbling between the conference logo and the 3-point line when his right foot appeared to slip, throwing him off-balance before his left foot slipped as well, sending him into an awkward split.

-Houston was up by eight points when Sasser got hurt, and expanded its lead to 38-23 by halftime.
+Sasser was a starter on the Cougars’ 2021 Final Four team but missed their run to the NCAA Elite Eight last year because of a broken bone in his left foot before Christmas.
+He didn’t talk to the media after the game.

-A 3-pointer by Nolley with just over 15 minutes left the game had the Bearcats within 44-35 — the only time after halftime they were within single digits, and the last time.
+Cincinnati was within 44-35 on a 3-point by Nolley with about 15 minutes left — the only time after halftime the Bearcats were within single digits.
+Shead then started a 17-3 run with a jumper, and had seven points in the spurt that pushed Houston’s lead to 61-38.

-Shead then had a jumper to start a 17-3 run.
-The junior guard had had seven points overall in the spurt that was capped by a free throw from Terrance Arceneaux for a 61-38 lead.
+“Obviously, they’re the No. 1-ranked team in the country for a reason, and they’re a difficult team to score on,” Bearcats coach Wes Miller said.
+“It was a tough night for us, because we didn’t score and we didn’t defend well.
+So that’s how you get that kind of a lopsided margin.”

 BIG PICTURE

-Cincinnati: The Bearcats will miss the NCAA Tournament again, their last appearance being 2019, which was their ninth in a row. … Just like in its quarterfinals game against East Carolina, Cincinnati was down 10 points less than seven minutes in against Houston.
-But there would be no comeback like Friday’s 84-54 victory — their largest-ever winning margin in a conference tournament game.
-Instead, Cincinnati lost by more than 20 points for only the second time this season.
+Cincinnati: The Bearcats will miss the NCAA Tournament again, their last appearance being 2019, which was their ninth in a row. … For the second straight day, Cincinnati was down 10 points less than seven minutes into the game.
+But there would be no comeback like Friday’s 84-54 victory over Temple for the Bearcats’ largest-ever winning margin in a conference tournament game.
+Instead, they lost by more than 20 points for only the second time this season.

-Houston: Even without Sasser, the Cougars bounced back from Friday’s season-worst shooting game (28.1% overall, 16 of 57).
+Houston: The Cougars bounced back from Friday’s season-worst shooting game (28.1% overall, 16 of 57).
 They nearly doubled that in the semifinal game, shooting 50.9% (29 of 57). … Houston is 11-0 in Dickies Arena, and still hasn’t lost away from home this season.

 UP NEXT